 It is truly agonizing living in codependency as the constant backdrop of life is insecurity, anxiety, and resentment.
 However, recovery is completely possible.
 I’ve recovered from codependency and have helped countless clients recover as well.
 At the same time, please be gentle with yourself as you begin to recover.
 It takes time, commitment, and practice to heal.

-Throughout the recovery process, and beyond, you will still make mistakes and get overwhelmed at times.
-This is human.
-However, when you are interdependent you are a lot more accepting of your emotions and your needs.
-You understand the value of self-care and self-soothing and practice this self-love in action.
+You will make mistakes as you recover, and beyond, as this is human.
+However, when you are interdependent you are more accepting of your emotions.
+You understand the value of self-care and let go of the idea that it’s selfish.
+You soothe your own emotions.
+These practices of self-care and self-soothing are self-love in action.
 You then are able to find ways to accept your setbacks with grace while still working to be present to those in your life.

 This passion led her to write her best-selling books and create courses.
 Her books, The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept, and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence have helped many people heal.